tomdemeyere/academic-review/README.md

 # 📝 LaTeX Reviewer Response Template

 A simple yet effective LaTeX template focused on answering reviewer's comments in scientific writing.
 The template is self-contained and contains all the necessary commands to create a professional response to reviewer's comments.
 All commands are defined in the `reviewer_response.sty` file and can be easily customized if needed.
+The package was partially inspired by the work done by [Dr. Julian Holland](https://github.com/julianholland) while working on his PhD thesis at Southampton University.

 ---